-Pictured left to right: 2021 Collaborative Achievement Award recipients Lonnie Laffen, AIA, Kim Palmer, and Ben Ptacek, AIA.
+Pictured left to right: 2022 Collaborative Achievement Award recipients Dan Collison and Meghan Elliott, Assoc.
+AIA.

 Through the Collaborative Achievement Awards program, AIA Minnesota recognizes individuals and organizations for exceptional contributions to AIA, the profession, or the quality of the built environment.

-The entry period for the Collaborative Achievement Award is now closed.
-Submissions will open again in 2022.
+The entry period for the Collaborative Achievement Award will open in spring 2023.

 The person making the nomination must be a current AIA Minnesota member.
 The person being nominated for the award does not need to be an AIA member.